Physician Assistant Studies (MS)

 Why Major in Physician Assistant Studies?

 A national doctor shortage has created an unprecedented demand for physician assistants and nurse practitioners.
-As part of a team of doctors, surgeons or other healthcare providers, physician assistants (PAs) can examine, diagnose and treat patients.
+As part of a team of doctors, surgeons, or other healthcare providers, physician assistants (PAs) can examine, diagnose and treat patients.

 In rural and medically underserved communities, PAs often serve as a primary care provider in close collaboration with a physician — this capability is one reason PAs have become one of the nation’s fastest-growing professions.